-ICF used the version of AERMOD current at the time of modeling (19191) to conduct all dispersion analyses.
+ICF used the version of AERMOD current at the time of modeling of the original EIR (19191) to conduct all dispersion analyses.
+This model version was maintained here for consistency.
 ICF included only model regulatory default (DFAULT) options except for use of the FASTALL computation method, which optimizes model runtime for area sources through a hybrid approach.
 As mentioned in Section 4.3, the meteorological data obtained from SDACPD were processed with 1-minute-averaged wind data where available (via EPA's AERMINUTE preprocessor), the sigma-theta AERMET option coupled with onsite measurements of turbulence, and typically with substitutions of missing temperature and cloud-cover values.

-SDAPCD guidance for HRAs recommends rural dispersion throughout the San Diego region except on a caseby-case basis (SDAPCD 2019).
+SDAPCD guidance for HRAs recommends rural dispersion throughout the San Diego region except on a caseby-case basis (SDAPCD 202219).
 ICF used urban dispersion for modeling subdomains containing more than 50% of their land area designated as Census Urban Areas (i.e., for all modeling subdomains except Escondido).
 For the Escondido modeling subdomain (the only modeling subdomain with 50% or less of its land area designated as Census Urban Area), urban dispersion settings were on a source-by-source basis: if more than 50% of a major link segment, rail segment, or partial tract was in a Census Urban Area, then ICF modeled that source segment with urban dispersion.
 ICF used an urban population of 3,337,685 (U.S. Census Bureau 2017), for the San Diego-Carlsbad Major Statistical Area, consistent with the relatively isolated nature of San Diego's urban area (EPA 2018), for the urban dispersion setting.